stefanjudis/grunt-photobox/README.md

 /opt/local/bin/composite
 ```

-If you want to pimp your via canvas generated diff images there the options available to pass in an object as `template` instead of a string.
+If you want to pimp your via canvas generated diff images there is the option available to pass in an object as `template` instead of a string.

 ```
 options : {